TalgatHairov/spring-mvc-caching/README.md

 This application demonstrates caching of model objects in a Spring MVC application.
 The controller layer gets data from a service layer, the output of which is cached.
 Any changes to the data by the user invalidates the cache so that end users always get updated results.
+The application writes log messages to the console.
+Whenever the service layer is hit, it performs SQL queries against an in-memory database.
+These SQL queries are printed on the console.
+Whenever a page is accessed and a SQL query is not written to the console for it, the cache is being hit instead of the database.

 # Running the application
 `mvn clean tomcat7:run` will start an embedded Tomcat instance.
 The application can then